jondyer/ml-from-scratch/README.md

 ### NOTE: Under construction!

-For purposes of preventing plagiarism and academic integrity, I have removed a large number of identifying files and data from this repository.
+For purposes of academic integrity and preventing plagiarism, I have removed a large number of identifying files and data from this repository.
 However, I will continue adding back in these details as I find time.
 For now, the code and blank homework/exams should suffice to give a sense of what the course was like.

 ---